apache/iceberg/docs/docs/aws.md

 ### Amazon Data Firehose
 You can use [Firehose](https://docs.aws.amazon.com/firehose/latest/dev/apache-iceberg-destination.html) to directly deliver streaming data to Apache Iceberg Tables in Amazon S3.
 With this feature, you can route records from a single stream into different Apache Iceberg Tables, and automatically apply insert, update, and delete operations to records in the Apache Iceberg Tables.
 This feature requires using the AWS Glue Data Catalog.

+### Amazon MSK

+You can use [MSK](https://docs.aws.amazon.com/msk/latest/developerguide/msk-connect.html) to deliver streaming data to Apache Iceberg Tables in Amazon S3 using [Kafka Connect](https://iceberg.apache.org/docs/nightly/kafka-connect/).
+With this feature, you can route records from a Kafka topic into different Apache Iceberg Tables, and automatically apply insert, update, and delete operations to records in the Apache Iceberg Tables using an existing Kafka cluster running on Amazon MSK.